rboulton/multisearch/README.rst

 MultiSearch
 ===========

-Warning: very experimental code.
-This is currently just a playground.
+Warning: experimental code.

-An attempt to implement a document search system using redis.
+This is an attempt to build a generic search engine interface in Python, which exposes a common subset of features for each engine, but also allows each engine to be accessed directly to allow the full range of features for that engine to be used.

 Example
 -------

 >>> import multisearch
->>> s = multisearch.RedisSearch('testdb')
+>>> s = multisearch.XapianSearch('testdb', readonly=False)
 >>> docid = s.add({
 ...                'title': 'My first document',
 ...                'text': "This is a very simple document that we'd like to index",